SOUTHEAST BRAZIL TOUR: DETAILED ITINERARY

 VALE boasts such an unusually rich avifauna that even experienced birdwatchers tend to be confused by the many different sounds coming from the canopy, understorey and forest floor.
 Rainforest, more so than any other habitat, provides birders with their greatest challenge, but with patience and perseverance it can prove to be the most exciting and rewarding habitat of all, whether we are tracking down the plaintive whistles of tinamous, checking fruiting trees for cotingas, tanagers, parrots and toucans, or listening for the distant churring of an antbird flock following a swarm of army ants.

-Amongst the superb selection of other birds that we may well find during our stay are Solitary, Little, Variegated and Yellow-legged Tinamous (although, as always, they are much easier to hear than see), Lesser Yellow-headed Vulture, Gray-headed and Plumbeous Kites, Bat Falcon, Rusty-margined Guan, Rufous-sided and Ash-throated Crakes, Scaled and Pale-vented Pigeons, Blue Ground-Dove, Peach-fronted and Maroon-faced Parakeets, the endemic Plain Parakeet, Blue-winged Parrotlet, Scaly-headed, Orange-winged and Mealy Parrots, the parasitic Striped Cuckoo, the hard-to-locate Black-capped Screech-Owl, Least Pygmy-Owl, Common Pauraque, Minute Hermit (perhaps displaying in the understorey), White-chinned Sapphire, White-tailed Goldenthroat, Amazonian White-tailed and Collared Trogons, Swallow-wing, Black-necked Aracari, and Blond-crested, Ringed, Red-stained, Yellow-fronted, and White Woodpeckers.
+Amongst the superb selection of other birds that we may well find during our stay are Solitary, Little, Variegated and Yellow-legged Tinamous (although, as always, they are much easier to hear than see), Lesser Yellow-headed Vulture, Grey-headed and Plumbeous Kites, Bat Falcon, Rusty-margined Guan, Rufous-sided and Ash-throated Crakes, Scaled and Pale-vented Pigeons, Blue Ground Dove, Peach-fronted and Maroon-faced Parakeets, the endemic Plain Parakeet, Blue-winged Parrotlet, Scaly-headed, Orange-winged and Mealy Parrots, the parasitic Striped Cuckoo, the hard-to-locate Black-capped Screech-Owl, Least Pygmy-Owl, White-winged Potoo, Common Pauraque, Minute Hermit (perhaps displaying in the understorey), White-chinned Sapphire, White-tailed Goldenthroat, Amazonian and Collared Trogons, Swallow-wing, Black-necked Aracari, and Blond-crested, Ringed, Red-stained, Yellow-fronted, and White Woodpeckers.

-Passerines include Plain-winged, Olivaceous and Buff-throated Woodcreepers, Yellow-chinned Spinetail, Ochre-breasted Foliage-gleaner, Plain Xenops, Sooretama Slaty Antshrike, White-flanked and Rufous-winged Antwrens, Rufous-capped Antthrush, the delightful Black-cheeked Gnateater, Screaming Piha, White-winged Becard, Black-crowned Tityra, Red-headed, White-crowned and White-bearded Manakins, Thrush-like Schiffornis, White-headed Marsh-Tyrant, Variegated, Boat-billed, Streaked, Social, Short-crested, Dusky-capped, Yellow-breasted, Sepia-capped and Gray-hooded Flycatchers, Grayish Mourner, Olivaceous Flatbill, Thrush-like Wren, Yellow-legged, Cocoa and White-necked Thrushes, Long-billed Gnatwren, Yellowish Pipit, Red-rumped Cacique, Southern Yellowthroat, Red-legged and Green Honeycreepers, Orange-bellied Euphonia, Burnished-buff, Hooded and Yellow-backed Tanagers, Red-crowned Ant-Tanager, Buff-throated Saltator, the garrulous Yellow-green Grosbeak, Dubois’s Seedeater and Pileated Finch.
+Passerines include Plain-winged, Olivaceous and Buff-throated Woodcreepers, Yellow-chinned Spinetail, Ochre-breasted Foliage-gleaner, Plain Xenops, Sooretama Slaty Antshrike, White-flanked and Rufous-winged Antwrens, Rufous-capped Antthrush, the delightful Black-cheeked Gnateater, Screaming Piha, White-winged Becard, Black-crowned Tityra, Red-headed, White-crowned and White-bearded Manakins, Thrush-like Schiffornis, White-headed Marsh-Tyrant, Variegated, Boat-billed, Streaked, Social, Short-crested, Dusky-capped, Yellow-breasted, Sepia-capped and Grey-hooded Flycatchers, Greyish Mourner, Olivaceous Flatbill, Thrush-like Wren, Yellow-legged, Cocoa and White-necked Thrushes, Trilling (or Long-billed) Gnatwren, Yellowish Pipit, Red-rumped Cacique, Southern Yellowthroat, Red-legged and Green Honeycreepers, Orange-bellied Euphonia, Burnished-buff, Hooded and Yellow-backed Tanagers, Red-crowned Ant Tanager, Buff-throated Saltator, the garrulous Yellow-green Grosbeak, Dubois’s Seedeater and Pileated Finch.

 The small town of Santa Teresa was the home of the late Dr Augusto Ruschi, a world authority on hummingbirds.
 Ruschi found ‘hummers’ so difficult to study in detail in the wild that he resorted to suspending feeders brimming with sugar solution from the roof of his museum.
 The museum is a famous place among birders and during a short stop there we will be able to see just how successful he was when we visit this ‘hummingbird capital of Brazil’.
 However, we will spend more time at our accommodations, which is nowadays an even a better place to watch these marvellous creatures.
 The air is full of low-flying, hovering, trilling, buzzing and twittering hummingbirds of many different shades of colour, some consuming as much as 30 times their own weight in food every day!
 Here we will look for the endemic diminutive green, red, black and white, insect-sized Frilled Coquette and the large, almost bee-eater-like Swallow-tailed Hummingbird.